 - 23 January 2019 titled “Updated Ranobe Deposit Mineral Resources (corrected)”.

-The PFS Announcement discloses details about the material assumptions and underlying methodologies adopted for deriving the production information and forecast financial information included in this announcement in respect of the Toliara Project.
-It also discloses key pre and post FID risks and an NPV sensitivity analysis in respect of the Toliara Project.
+The PFS Announcement contains further information about the PFS, including key pre and post FID risks and an NPV sensitivity analysis in respect of the Toliara Project.
 Base Resources confirms that the material assumptions underpinning the production information and the forecast financial information disclosed in the PFS Announcement continue to apply and have not materially changed.

 The Company’s announcements are available at https://www.baseresources.com.au/investor-centre/asx-releases/.

 Certain statements in or in connection with this announcement contain or comprise forward looking statements.
 Such statements include statements with respect to the anticipated production and financial performance for the Toliara Project.